CosmWasm/optimizer/README.md

 ## Advanced usage

-*For repos with one multiple contracts inside a root workspace*
+*This is designed for cosmwasm samples.
+You cannot provide automatic verification for these*

 If you have a more complex build environment, you need to pass a few more arguments to define how to run the build process.
-We have defined two approaches here, for two use cases we are using.
-Hopefully, one will fit your needs.

 [`cosmwasm`](https://github.com/CosmWasm/cosmwasm) has a root workspace and many contracts under `./contracts/*`, which are **excluded** in the